 The U.S. has significant wind energy potential.
-NREL estimates the potential capacity that could be installed on available windy land areas across the U.S. is approximately 11 million MW, and the annual wind energy that could be generated from this potential capacity is approximately 33 million gigawatt hours (GWh).
-This is approximately eight times the 4,243,136 GWh electricity generated from all sources in the U.S. in 2022 [14, 15].
+NREL estimates the potential onshore wind capacity that could be installed on available windy land areas across the U.S. is approximately 11 million MW, and the annual wind energy that could be generated from this potential capacity is approximately 31 million gigawatt hours (GWh).
+This is approximately seven times the 4,178,171 GWh of electricity generated from all sources in the U.S. in 2023 [14, 15].
 Figure 2-11 shows the distribution of the wind resource.